Ant0wan/.github/README.md

 4. Update the information in the `README.md` file to provide an overview of your project and instructions for usage.
 5. Commit the changes to your project's repository.
 6. You're all set!
 Your project now has a standardized `.github` structure and essential files in place.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please [create an issue](https://github.com/Ant0wan/.github/issues) in the repository associated with this README.

-Please review the [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md) before getting started.

 ## License